Build a product details page with Hydrogen

 Click on some options to see the selected variant ID change.
 After you have verified, you can remove the selected variant line of code.

-Right now you can't visually see what options are selected.
+Right now you can't visually see which options are selected.
 You will fix this in the next section.

 Update the product options UIAnchor link to section titled "Update the product options UI"

-The URL query parameters hold your "state", so you can refer to these parameters to determine the selected option.
+URL query parameters hold your state, so you can refer to these parameters to determine the selected option.
 You can read these parameters with Remix's

 useSearchParams() hook.
-Update your logic so that it loops over each option to add a dark border to selected
+Update your logic so that it loops over each option to add a dark underline to selected

 Now you have an option selector that responds to URL changes, but the link underline doesn't update immediately.